baldengineers/easytf2_mapper/README.md

 To edit source code in addition to having the program, download [Python 3.4](https://www.python.org/downloads/release/python-343/) or later, and install [these modules](https://github.com/baldengineers/easytf2_mapper/wiki/Required-Modules-(Source)).
 Documentaion will be created as development slows.

 ## help!
-If you require assistance, first, check out [the wiki](https://github.com/baldengineers/easytf2_mapper/wiki), and then try emailing the team at toadsrc@gmail.com.
+If you require assistance, first check out [the wiki](https://github.com/baldengineers/easytf2_mapper/wiki), and then try emailing the team at toadsrc@gmail.com.
 Responses may not be instant, but feedback is appreciated.